IdealIndustrial/NEI-Unofficial/README.md

 # NotEnoughItems Unofficial

-A continuation of NotEnoughItems for 1.7.10 by the developers of Gregtech: New Horizons modpack, with features either inspired and/or backported from JustEnoughItems

-We've tested this against all of the mods included in GTNH, as well as a limited set of other mods (like Reika's mods).
-Every effort has been made to maintain backwards compatibility, however the focus is on the mods contained in the GTNH modpack.

 ## New Features:

 * Speed - Uses a parallel stream to search the item list over multiple cores, resulting in 2-6x faster searches on average [Feels instantaneous]